Aliabunada/Blog/README.md

 ```
 ## Running Application
 - clone the repo OR download it
-- to run the server
+- to run the app after Installing Dependencies
   ```
     npm start
   ```